-Significant new short-term and long-term bicycle parking for all guest, residents, visitors and employees.
+Significant new short-term and long-term bicycle parking for all guest, residents, visitors and employees (342 spaces).

 Providing Adequate Parking

-The Miramar Santa Monica will nearly triple on-site parking from 167 to 477 subterranean spaces (428 striped spaces and 49 aisle spaces) to meet the anticipated demand of the hotel’s employees, guests, residents and visitors.
+The Miramar Santa Monica will provide 4 times more on-site parking from 103 to 477 subterranean spaces (428 striped spaces and 49 aisle spaces) to meet the anticipated demand of the hotel’s employees, guests, residents and visitors.

-New parking, to be provided in a subterranean parking garage, will resolve a longstanding issue in the community by moving employees off neighborhood streets and freeing up substantial amounts of parking for our neighbors.
+New parking will resolve a longstanding issue in the community by moving employees off neighborhood streets and freeing up substantial amounts of parking for our neighbors and visitors to the coast.
 In addition, it will eliminate the need for valets to leave the site in order to find a place to park cars.

 Enhanced Transportation Demand Management Program